-During the fourth quarter of 2020, the Company announced that it entered into an exchange agreement with Urban One, Inc. ("Urban One") pursuant to which the Company will exchange its four station cluster in Charlotte, North Carolina for one station in St. Louis, Missouri, one station in Washington, D.C., and one station in Philadelphia, Pennsylvania (the "Urban One Exchange").
+During the fourth quarter of 2020, the Company announced that it entered into an exchange agreement with Urban One, Inc. ("Urban One") pursuant to which the Company would exchange its four station cluster in Charlotte, North Carolina for one station in St. Louis, Missouri, one station in Washington, D.C., and one station in Philadelphia, Pennsylvania (the "Urban One Exchange").
 The Company conducted an analysis and determined the assets met the criteria to be classified as held for sale at December 31, 2020.
 In aggregate, these assets had a carrying value of \$21.4 million.
-The Company and Urban One began programming the respective stations under LMAs on November 23, 2020.
-During the period of the LMAs, the Company excluded net revenues and station operating expenses associated with the four station cluster in Charlotte, North Carolina in the Company's consolidated financial statements and included net revenues and station operating expenses associated with the stations in St. Louis, Missouri, Washington, D.C., and Philadelphia, Pennsylvania.
-The Urban One Exchange is expected to close in the first quarter of 2021.